What are Acceptance Criteria? Examples, Types & Templates

 Acceptance criteria: definition

+User story acceptance criteria clarify expected outcomes and guide development, ensuring that all stakeholders have a clear understanding of what is required.
 By ‘user,’ we mean a customer or system – it depends on the type of product you are creating.

 Now at this point, you might be thinking: ‘I thought you were all about the lean startup methodology rather than Agile at You are launched?’
 And you would be right; we believe that the lean startup has many more advantages than Agile when it comes to the complex needs startup have.